hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

   * Download the [animals.csv](https://raw.githubusercontent.com/hbctraining/Intro-to-R-flipped/master/data/animals.csv), by right-clicking on the link and "Save Link As..." to place the file into the `data` directory.
   * Read the `.csv` file into your environment and assign it to a variable called `animals`. **Be sure to check that your row names are the different animals.**
   * Save the R project when you close Rstudio.
 * [Email us](mailto:hbctraining@hsph.harvard.edu) about questions regarding the homework that you need answered before the next class.
+  * *This is the best way to reach us if you are having any **technical issues** that prevent you from moving forward with the lessons*
 * Post questions that you would like to have reviewed in class [here](https://PollEv.com/hbctraining945).
+  * *This space is reserved for questions about concepts covered and big picture questions*

 ---